gakuoneFGO/gakuoneFGO.github.io/README.md

 # License
 MIT.

-Images are property of their respective copywrite holders.
+Images are property of their respective copyright holders.